-No two people have identically shaped arches, yet many people buy identical shoes.
-As a result, too many of us will not receive the support we need from store bought shoes, and will experience discomfort.
+How could you not know your arch type, you may ask?
+The answer is actually pretty simple: no two people have identically shaped arches.
+And why is that such an issue?
+Because, in spite of this reality, many people continue to buy identical shoes.
+As a result, too many of us will not receive the support we need from our store bought shoes, and will experience discomfort.
 In order to help your arches fit comfortably in your shoes, you may want to be fitted for custom orthotics.
+But before you get to that point, it's a good idea to determine which type of arch you're working with.
+This is what you need to do:

 How to Determine the Height of Your Foot's Arch